Ear: Growth

 The ears of newborn humans are proportionally very large, even more so than the head's largeness as compared to the body.
 Ears grow quickly until about the age of nine, then continue to grow steadily in circumference (about 0.5 millimeters a year) throughout life, with the increase in length more extreme in males.

 Uniqueness

 Ears are individually almost unique, with the odds of two people having matching ears being very low.
 Additionally, the ear's proportions are normally retained for life, and have thus been employed for forensic identification since the 1950s.

 Clinical significance

 Hearing loss

-Hearing loss may be either partial or total.
+Normal hearing levels are 20 decibels, hearing less than this is either partial hearing loss or total hearing loss.
 This may be a result of injury or damage, congenital disease, or physiological causes.
-When hearing loss is a result of injury or damage to the outer ear or middle ear, it is known as conductive hearing loss.
-When deafness is a result of injury or damage to the inner ear, vestibulochoclear nerve, or brain, it is known as sensorineural hearing loss.
+When hearing loss is a result of injury or damage to the outer ear or to the ossicles of the middle ear, it is known as conductive hearing loss.
+When hearing loss is a result of injury or damage to the inner ear structures such as the cochlea, auditory nerve, and potentially to the vestibulochoclear nerve, it is known as sensorineural hearing loss.